Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Although white sapphires can look appealing to some, we recommend considering a diamond for beautiful jewelry that can be worn every day and will last for years.
 We suggest purchasing a diamond from a reputable and reliable vendor like James Allen or Blue Nile.

-For example, this classic tapered four prong white gold engagement ring is simple and stunning, or you can choose a more decorative style with a halo ring like this one.
+For example, this classic tapered four prong white gold engagement ring from Blue Nile is simple and stunning, or you can choose a more decorative style with a halo ring like this one from James Allen.
 If you have questions about purchasing a diamond, don’t hesitate to contact us.

 As a part of the corundum family of minerals, sapphires are a type of aluminium oxide containing traces of titanium, iron, magnesium, copper and chromium.
 The minerals present in the stone’s composition help designate its color.